okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 	- Establishes GRE tunnel.
 Then uses PPP to encrypt and authenticate the traffic.
 	- Uses simple password auth.
 3. L2TP
-	- Layer 2 transfer protocol
+	- Layer 2 transfer protocol.
 	- Created by Microsoft and Cisco to combine LTP and PPTP to create a more secure protocol using IPSec.